BenMakesGames/PlayPlayMini/BenMakesGames.PlayPlayMini/UPGRADE.md

 It uses **MonoGame**'s built-in sound library, which has some limitations, and even some audible bugs on some platforms (such as poor looping of music tracks on Windows).

-If/when you get your game to a good state, and you really want to upgrade your game's sound and music, I recommend either:
-* Finding a C# FMOD library, like https://github.com/Martenfur/ChaiFoxes.FMODAudio.
+If/when you get your game to a good state, and you really want to upgrade your game's sound and music, I recommend finding a C# FMOD library, like https://github.com/Martenfur/ChaiFoxes.FMODAudio.
 You'll have to hook it manually; I recommend creating your own sound manager service to wrap it up!

-* Using [PlayPlayMini.NAudio](https://www.nuget.org/packages/BenMakesGames.PlayPlayMini.NAudio#readme-body-tab), though it is Windows-only!
+I'm working on an "official" FMOD package for **PlayPlayMini**, but don't currently have an ETA.
+If you beat me to the punch, let others (and me) know!

 #### KeyboardManager

-You can still use **MonoGame**'s `Keyboard` class directly; the `KeyboardManager` provides some additional features, like checking whether or not a particular key was JUST pressed (without having to write checks for that yourself).
+You can use still **MonoGame**'s `Keyboard` class directly; the `KeyboardManager` provides some additional features, like checking whether or not a particular key was JUST pressed (without having to write checks for that yourself).

 Whether or not you use this class really depends on the kind of game you're making, and whether or not you want to/need to write your own keyboard controls.